 The Route: Cervantes to Geraldton

 From Cervantes, you’ll continue your journey north to the seaside town of Geraldton.
 There’s plenty to explore here but diving beneath the waves at Hansen Bay and having a picnic at Ellendale Pool need to be top of your list.
+If you've got time, the Houtman Abrolhos Islands (a chain of 122 different islands approximately 100 kilometres long) lies off the coast of Geraldton.
+Hop aboard a fishing charter, live-aboard cruise or experience the islands beauty via a scenic flight.
 Aside from spectacular natural scenery, Geraldton also has a top-notch gastronomy scene, so fuel up for the day ahead at Piper Lane or Jaffle Shack.
 On your way from Geraldton to Kalbarri, make a stop at Northampton’s Oakabella Homestead for lunch set to the backdrop of the dramatic country landscape.
 From there, continue north to the famous and captivating pink lake, Hutt Lagoon.
 You’ve definitely seen Hutt Lagoon’s dreamlike pink hues grace your ‘Gram discovery page but nothing does it justice like seeing it in person.
 Once you’ve soaked up the dazzling scenes here, continue to Kalbarri.

 Drive time: 2 hours and 30 minutes